Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 </div>

 We just covered the basics of fitting distributions.
 You now have the basic tools necessary to explain y in terms of x in a variety of ways.
 The main takeaway here is that you have to be careful about what you fit.
-Some methods will work better than others and if you aren't careful you can do some stupid things.
+Some methods will work better than others and if you aren't careful you can do some things that might make you look silly.

 ## Understanding queuing systems {#queuing}

-Queuing is a huge and complicated field of study and it's principles can be applied to any number of problems from Computer Engineering to queuing systems at amusement parks and airports.
+Queuing is a huge and complicated field of study and it's principles can be applied to many problems from Computer Engineering to queuing systems at amusement parks and airports.
 You will face them in sports.
 Queuing systems typically have three parts as described in "Operations Management" by Heizer and Rendee: [@Heizer2014]

 - Arrivals or inputs into the system
 - Queue discipline, or the waiting line itself